Therealchainman/archive-cp/adventofcode/2021/day8/day8.md

 ```

 Uses logic to solve with if statements.
 Using frozenset because it is immutable set that is hashable and can be a key in a dictionary in python.

+This was another way to solve.
+It turned out that you can separate the 2,3,5 and 0,6,9 into
+sets that have 5 and 6 segments respectively.
+Then there exist relationships that would
+indicate the digit.
+For example if length if 5 and it has 2 segments in common with the 1 digit.
+It must be a 3.

 ```py
 class SevenSegmentSearch: